 In short watch this anime for the entire beauty of this work.

-The first thing to spring to mind when I want to describe Tsurune is it’s a fujoshi style sports anime about archery.
+The first thing to spring to mind when I want to describe Tsurune is it’s a fujoshi slice of life, sports anime about archery.

 The story follows Minato, a highschool student who suffers from target panic due a incident in middle school.
 After abandoning the sport, he returns to play archery in his high school's archery club as they aim to win the prefectural tournament.
-The basic premise is that of your typical sports anime, however i would say this show is lacking in several aspects.
+The basic premise is that of your typical sports anime, however i would say this show is lacking in several aspects which is why I’ve gotten bored with it.

 Kaachan is a controversial character where you would either like him or hate his guts.
 He’s like a less obnoxious version of Bakugou from MHA.
 I think he’s one of the few interesting characters because I can see some depth behind the bravado.
 However, that doesn’t change the fact he’s a rude, annoying tsundere most of the time.